-Jimmy Green Webbing Jackstays are produced 'in house' using the same sewing machines and the same stitch pattern as the EN1095 safety lines so you can rely on their strength and durability.
+Jimmy Green Webbing Jackstays are produced in house by the Jimmy Green Sewing Team on a modern, automatic profile, industrial Ultra-Sew machine using a tested and proven stitch pattern so you can rely on their strength and durability.

 N.B.
 Webbing has a degree of stretch even at low load.